bbauska/W3Cx-5of5/README.md

 enhance their interactivity by adding forms.
 This is the last module of this course, congratulations!!
 The HTML5 series is a natural continuation of this course since you will be able to put into practice your new JavaScript skills!
-And I hope to see you again as I\'m the author of some of these courses!
+And I hope to see you again as I&apos;m the author of some of these courses!
 Byebye!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->